cece2048/markdown-cv/index.md

 _The Syscom group, Software Engineer_

 - Setup CI/CD workflow with Gitlab, Jenkins and Docker.
-Integrating modules in variety languages into one building workflow, which also deploy end product into different server enviroment including linux and windows.
+  <br/>Integrating modules in variety languages into one building workflow, which also deploy end product into different     server enviroment including linux and windows.
-- Involving in develope large-scale stock trading software system
+- Involving in develope large-scale stock trading software system, with average a million request daily.
+<br/>The most crucial aspect of the stock trading system is time efficiency, we have to deliver the request to trading center faster than other competitor, so our entire design is mostly focused on reducing the processing time.
+<br/>Since we are a small team, so I have been invoving in a lot of the lifecycle phases:
+1. Systems design: brainstorming and survey the strategies to minimize processing time
+2. Development: implementing function without big framework like Spring (annotation monitoring might cost time)
+3. Integration and testing: makes tools to help integration test (setup IT enviroments)
+4. Deployment: depoly final product to clients, and help tranning them with the system knowledge, make trainning documents.
+5. Maintenance: cooperate the clients, help them solving the obstacles.

 ## Education